mautic/mautic-community-handbook/pages/13.contributing/02.developer/02.Developer documentation/docs.md

 ### Before your first contribution
 Before contributing, you need to:

-- Sign up for a free [GitHub](https://github.com/) account, which is the service where the Mautic documentation is hosted.
+- Sign up for a free [GitHub][github] account, which is the service where the Mautic documentation is hosted.
-- Be familiar with the [Slate markup language](https://github.com/slatedocs/slate/wiki/Markdown-Syntax), which is used by the Mautic docs.
+- Be familiar with the [Slate markup language][slate-docs], which is used by the Mautic docs.

 ### Your First Documentation Contribution

-In this section, you'll learn how to contribute to the Symfony documentation for the first time.
+In this section, you'll learn how to contribute to the Mautic documentation for the first time.
 The next section will explain the shorter process you'll follow in the future for every contribution after your first one.

 Let's imagine that you want to improve the REST API documentation.
 In order to make your changes, follow these steps: